Mithraculus cinctimanus

-Mithraculus cinctimanus (Banded Clinging Crab) is a species of crab in the family Majidae.
+Mithraculus cinctimanus, the banded clinging crab, is a species of crab in the family Majidae.
 It is found in the Caribbean region and is usually associated with a sea anemone, sponge or coral.

 Description

 Mithraculus cinctimanus is a small crab with an oval carapace slightly longer than it is wide.
 The front third is slightly hairy and the surface of the hind two thirds is roughened by small tubercles.
 The front edge has several blunt spines.
 The colour of the carapace is variable often being olive brown with several large creamy patches.
 The legs have bands of the same colours and their outer segments are hairy.
 The fingers of the chelae do not completely close and have rounded tips.
 An adult Mithraculus cinctimanus is about 22 mm long.

 Distribution

 Mithraculus cinctimanus is found in the Caribbean region its range including Florida, the West Indies, Curaçao, Colombia and Venezuela.

 Biology

 Mithraculus cinctimanus feeds on filamentous green algae growing on rocks.
 Young crabs are often found living on the surface of the mushroom coral Ricordea florida.
 At this stage of their lives, the carapace is often covered with felt-like red algae which provides the crab with camouflage.